dictadata/pdf-data-parser/README.md

 ### PDF from a Report Generator

 The /test/data/pdf fold contains a PDF that was created by a report generator, state_voter_registration_jan2024.pdf.
 This PDF content does not contain Marked content and cell positioning is totally by X,Y coordinates.
 Also, it contains subheadings in tables and some missing cell values.
-The test/testRepeatCells and test/testRepeatHeading files contain examples of parsing this type of PDF document.
+The test files optionsRepeatCells.json | testRepeatCells.js and optionsRepeatHeading | testRepeatHeading.js contain examples of parsing this type of PDF document.

 ## Notes